sirisian/ecmascript-types/decorators.md

 		readonly: boolean;
 		initial: T | undefined;
 		// Layout, present when the declaring class has one.
 A static field is not part of an instance's layout, so both are undefined for it.
-		offset: uint32 | undefined; // Bytes from the start of the instance
+		offset: int32 | undefined; // Signed bytes from the start of the instance; a negative offset overlaps a base
 		byteLength: uint32 | undefined;
 		metadata: ClassFieldMetadata;
 	};